cglangan78/cars-app/readme.md

 3. run `npm install` to install all dependencies
 4. this repo also has a 'ui-router' branch which incorporates ui-router, and uses a gulp file with a public-dev folder for editing the angular application.

+To run:

+1. while in the cloned repo directory, from terminal, run `mongod`.
+2. run `nodemon`
+3. add, edit, update and remove cars like the boss that you are.